-Kyle Lemargie has 10 years of experience supporting state institutions and civil society initiatives to strengthen democratic governance in Southeast Asia.
-Lemargie currently serves as the Interanational Foundation for Electoral Systems' (IFES) Senior Program Manager for the region.
-He has designed and supported the implementation of programs in Indonesia, East Timor, the Philippines, Cambodia and Thailand, as well as regional programming that engages the Association of Southeast Asian Nations (ASEAN).
+Kyle Lemargie has 15 years of experience supporting state institutions and civil society initiatives to strengthen democratic governance in Southeast Asia.
+Lemargie currently serves as the International Foundation for Electoral Systems (IFES) senior global advisor for democratic resilience and innovation.
+He has designed and supported the implementation of programs in Indonesia, East Timor, the Philippines, Cambodia, and Thailand, as well as regional programming that engages the Association of Southeast Asian Nations (ASEAN).

 His election experience includes field research and project implementation in historic transitional elections in Aceh, Thailand, Indonesia, and Timor-Leste.